 Texting is not the only driving distraction to avoid while on the road.
 Other driving distractions include: talking on the phone, watching videos, reading, finding directions, eating and drinking, tending to children in the backseat, adjusting the radio, etc. Any activity that takes your focus off the road for a second is a driving distraction.

 Pay attention to your vehicle’s capacity.

-When packing up the family for a long trip, it’s easy to overload the vehicle.
-Make sure and check your vehicle’s weight limit, which is typically printed on the inside of the driver’s side door.
+Packaging up the family for a long trip makes it easy to overload the vehicle.
+Check your vehicle’s weight limit, typically printed on the inside of the driver’s side door.
 Make sure you are not overloading it with passengers or luggage.

 We wish you a Happy Thanksgiving!
-If you or someone you know sustain an injury during the Thanksgiving holiday, contact us at 205-631-4019.
+If you or someone you know sustained an injury during the holiday, contact us at 205-631-4019.
 We can provide you with a free initial consultation and see if we can help.